-- Provides leadership and direction to staff and student workers within Indigenous services at all campuses - Responsible for recruiting, hiring, orientation, work assignments, performance management, coaching and evaluating all staff in Indigenous Student Services so as to better support Indigenous students. - □ Helps to facilitate problem-solving activities for disputes involving, staff and students and engages traditional methods for resolution as appropriate - Responsible for the development and maintenance of the Indigenous Student Services budget.
-Ensures that record keeping methods meet the needs of various program sponsors to facilitate reporting. - □ Will be the College contact for PEFAL Ministry Funding and any other funders supporting the Indigenous Student Services department
+- Provides leadership and direction to staff and student workers within Indigenous services at all campuses - □ Responsible for recruiting, hiring, orientation, work assignments, performance management, coaching and evaluating all staff in Indigenous Student Services to better support Indigenous students. - □ Helps to facilitate problem-solving activities for disputes involving, staff and students and engages traditional methods for resolution as appropriate - Responsible for the development and maintenance of the Indigenous Student Services budget.
+Ensures that record keeping methods meet the needs of various program sponsors to facilitate reporting. - □ Will be the College contact for PEFAL Ministry Funding and any other funders supporting the Indigenous Student Services department - Evaluates existing services and provides recommendations to the Indigenous Knowledge Leader for improving services for Indigenous students, such as advising, peer assistance, tutoring, study skills, academic advising, financial assistance and academic success tracking. - Assists the Indigenous Knowledge Leader to prepare reports to the IEC, the College, Board of Governors and government funders Page 2 of 13

-- Evaluates existing services and provides recommendations to the Vice President, Student Experience for improving services for Indigenous students, such as advising, peer assistance, tutoring, study skills, academic advising, financial assistance and academic success tracking. - Assists the Vice President, Student Experience to prepare reports to the IEC, the College, Board of Governors and government funders - Provides leadership, planning and review of a data collection model that allows for identification of trends, challenges, gaps and successes of Indigenous learners attending the College - □ Provides support to other departments internally to identify opportunities for indigenization of services to ensure Indigenous students see themselves represented in all areas of campus life. - □ Will manage external relations with Indigenous community stakeholders. - □ Lead the development and implementation of college-wide strategies to ensure the inclusion and implementation of recommendations from the Truth and Reconciliation Commission (TRC); the United Nations Declaration for the Rights of Indigenous Peoples; and the CICAN Indigenous Education Protocol, overseeing Fleming's IEP Multi-Year Plan.
+- Provides leadership, planning and review of a data collection model that allows for identification of trends, challenges, gaps and successes of Indigenous learners attending the College - Provides support to other departments internally to identify opportunities for indigenization of services to ensure Indigenous students see themselves represented in all areas of campus life. - □ Will build and maintain reciprocal external relations with Indigenous community stakeholders. - Support the Indigenous Knowledge Leader in the development and implementation of college-wide strategies to ensure the inclusion and implementation of recommendations from the Truth and Reconciliation Commission (TRC); the United Nations Declaration for the Rights of Indigenous Peoples; and the CICAN Indigenous Education Protocol, overseeing Fleming's IEP Multi-Year Plan.